0k/kids.cache/README.rst

 It's part of 'Kids' (for Keep It Dead Simple) library.
 It has no dependency to any python library.

-Its main concern is to offer a very simple default usage scheme, without forgetting to offer full power inside when needed.
+It's main concern is to offer a very simple default usage scheme, without forgetting to offer full power inside when needed.